MikeTaylor/palaeo-vo/vo-manuscript.md

 ---

+This is a case where an unsophisticated method gives surprisingly informative and reliable results.
+As the rolled-up paper naturally uncoils, it fills as much of the space of the neural canal as possible, giving a good sense of the trajectory of the roof and floor of the canal.
+In a "trumpet shaped" neural canal that is wider at one end than at the other, the paper uncurls further at the wider end, giving a visual indication of the variation in width.
+This can be seen to a minor degree in Figure J.E, in which the neural canal of cervical vertebra 7 in a juvenile giraffe is slightly wider cranially than it is caudally.

 ## Discussion

-### Relevance to other work
+### Applications of this work

-There are biological questions for which we cannot give a well-defined answer except in the context of a well-defined vertebral orientation: e.g., measuring cross-sectional area of the neural canal.
-XXX use slide 17.
+Beyond the simple need to measure angles of inclinations against an objectively defined baseline, there are biological questions for which we cannot give a well-defined answer except in the context of a well-defined vertebral orientation.
+For example, XXX Matt, please write this bit!
+So and so measured how the cross-sectional area of the neural canal varies along the length of whatever it was.

-XXX Cite work on this

-XXX Use Hap caudal illustration
+XXX Matt, please make an illustration that shows the Hap caudal in "posterior" view according to both definitions 2 and 3 -- I assume you can do this using your 3D model -- and showing how different the cross-sectional area of the NC looks in these two illustrations.
+You can see a lame-ass version at 4m41s in my VPC talk at https://www.youtube.com/watch?v=7Z2EmMBCJ50&t=4m41s

 ### Open peer review